Robert Hugo Dunlap: Post war

-Dunlap's daughter, Donna Butler, told the Galesburg Register-Mail newspaper in 2014 that after the war, her dad spent about 18 years as a farmer back in Abingdon before becoming a schoolteacher.
+Dunlap's daughter, Donna Butler, told the Galesburg Register-Mail newspaper in 2014 that after the war, her father spent about 18 years as a farmer in Abingdon before becoming a schoolteacher.
 He continued his work as an educator until he retired in 1982.

-Dunlap was a member of the National Society of the Sons of the American Revolution along with his cousin, Navy Vice Adm.
-James Bond Stockdale.
+Dunlap was a member of the National Society of the Sons of the American Revolution along with his first cousin, Navy Vice Admiral James Bond Stockdale.
 Stockdale, who grew up in Abingdon alongside Dunlap, also earned a Medal of Honor for his actions in 1969 during the Vietnam War.
 In 2014, a veterans memorial in Abingdon was dedicated to the two men.

 Dunlap kept the M1941 Johnson rifle he used on Iwo Jima and displayed it in his home; it has become a valued piece of local history.
 The rifle, serial number A0009, now resides on permanent public display at Simpson Ltd, Firearms for Collectors, in Galesburg, Illinois.
 In 1949, John Wayne contacted Dunlap on behalf of Paramount Pictures to ask him to consider selling the film rights to his story.
 Fearing the film would present an idealized portrait of the war, Dunlap declined the offer.